simonpedrogonzalez/solar-explorer/project-proposal.md

 ## Must-Have Features

 - Map of solar system, including:
-  - Logarithmic Scale
+  - Logarithmic Scale.
-  - Ability to zoom in and out
+  - Ability to zoom in and out.
-  - Ability to tilt in 3d (at least on one axis)
+  - Ability to tilt in 3d (at least on one axis).
-  - Location of Solar System objects
+  - Location of Solar System objects.
-  - Orbits of Solar System Objects
+  - Orbits of Solar System Objects.
-  - Information box that appears when hovering over data point
+  - Information box that appears when hovering over data point with:
     - Name
     - Description
-- Visualization of deep-space (to the Moon or farther) missions over time throughout the Solar System
+- Visualization of deep-space (to the Moon or farther) missions over time throughout the Solar System.
   - Number of missions encoded in width or transparency of line
-  - Important points in mission notated
+  - Important points in mission notated.
-- Ability to plot many quantities from our data on a 2d scatter plot
+- Ability to plot many quantities from our data on a second scatter plot
-  - User can select data and scale for each axis
+  - User can select data and scale for each axis.

 ## Optional Features

-- Time slider to show progression of positions and data over time
+- Time slider to show progression of positions and data over time.
-- Tilt in more than one 3d axis
+- Tilt in more than one 3d axis.
-- Images of planets
+- Images of planets instead of filled figures.
-- More details about planets:
+- More details about planets in the information box:
     - Kind: planet / moon
     - Temperature
     - Distance from Earth
-- Ranking chart to compare data for different missions and objects
+- Ranking chart to compare data for different missions and objects as shown in the third sketch.
-- Side-by-side comparison of different solar system objects
+- Side-by-side comparison of different solar system objects as shown in the second sketch.
-- Show additional data for missions (costs, images taken, countries)
+- Show additional data for missions (costs, images taken, countries).
+Some of this information is publicly available but only for selected missions.
-- Additional information for asteroids
+- Additional information for asteroids such as probability of collision with Earth.
-- Space Junk generated by each mission
+- Location or quantity of space Junk generated by each mission.
-- Near-earth space missions (e.g. missions to/from ISS, Starlink satellites in orbit)
+- Near-earth space missions (e.g. missions to/from ISS, Starlink satellites in orbit).

 ## Project Schedule [Sarah]